 Traffic cases are violations of state traffic laws.
-This does not include the more serious traffic violations, such as driving while intoxicated, leaving the scene of an accident or driving while license is suspended or revoked as these cases are reflected in the numbers of misdemeanors, felonies, and felony preliminary cases.
+The totals below do not include the more serious traffic violations, (such as driving while intoxicated, or leaving the scene of an accident) as those cases are reflected in the numbers of misdemeanors and felonies.